27th International Input-Output Association Conference

 Failing to do this may disadvantage the selection of the article.
 On the other hand, if a corresponding full paper (of at least 2,000 words) is accompanied at the time of abstract submission, it will significantly increase the possibility of acceptance.

-Each author is permitted to present a maximum of two papers at the conference but can of course be a co-author of a number of submitted papers.
+Each author is permitted to present a maximum of two papers at the conference, one maximum in an Organised Sessions and one maximum in a normal session.
+Authors are allowed to be a co-author on a number of submitted papers.

 Please follow the navigation through our online article submission system COPASS.